Roman Seleznev: Arrest and trial

 Seleznev's 2014 arrest was controversial in Russia.
 Russian officials called his arrest a "kidnapping", and said that the U.S. had failed to notify Russian consulates.
 The DOJ initially refused to disclose the location of Seleznev's arrest, but prosecutors later revealed he was arrested while on vacation at Kanifushi Resort in the Maldives.
 The Russian Foreign Ministry criticized the island country for failing to follow "international legal norms", which prosecutors said was justified based on the noncooperation of the FSB in 2009 and the scope of Seleznev's crimes.
 As the Maldives does not have an extradition treaty with the United States, the USSS negotiated directly with the Maldivian government to arrange an expulsion of Seleznev into U.S. law enforcement custody, from which he was sent to Guam to await trial.

 DHS Secretary Jeh Johnson said in a statement the arrest showed that "despite the increasingly borderless nature of transitional organized crime, the long arm of justice – and the Department of Homeland Security – will continue to disrupt and dismantle sophisticated criminal organizations".

 In 2016, after a 1½-week trial in the U.S. District Court for the Western District of Washington, a jury found Seleznev guilty on 38 counts; the following year, he was sentenced to 27 years' imprisonment.
 On May 19, 2017, Seleznev faced charges in Atlanta and Nevada; he pled guilty that September to conspiracy to commit bank fraud, and was sentenced to 14 years in prison in November.
 This sentence will run concurrently with his original sentence.

 Later reporting indicated that Seleznev's arrest may have been the result of a cooperative effort between the U.S. government and an officer working within the FSB.

-Seleznev is currently being held at the medium security prison FCI Butner in North Carolina, after being transferred from USP Atlanta in 2018.
+Seleznev was held at the medium security prison FCI Butner in North Carolina, after being transferred from USP Atlanta in 2018.
 He requested to be transferred to FCI Butner due to the prison's good living conditions and hospital.

+Family members of Paul Whelan, who was arrested in 2018 for espionage in Moscow, and sentenced to 16 years in prison, said that Whelan had initially been told that he had been arrested to be exchanged for a Russian prisoner in the United States, mentioning Konstantin Yaroshenko (who was later released in return for American Trevor Reed), Viktor Bout (who was later released in exchange for American women's basketball player Brittney Griner), or Roman Seleznev.

+On August 1, 2024, Seleznev was released in a 26 person prisoner exchange that included Paul Whelan.
+Seleznev was personally met at the Moscow airport by Russian President Vladimir Putin.